atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Frontier issue:** The reach ranges specified in proposed ADAAG Section 308 (referenced by Section 309) accommodate people in wheelchairs who have the upper body abilities necessary to raise their arms over their shoulders or move their upper arms away from their body.
 These reach ranges do not accommodate people with limited upper body abilities.
 The vast majority of people can reach between 40 and 42 inches.
 Some committee members felt that the highest operable parts of accessible controls and dispensers should be between 40 and 42 inches above the finished floor.
 The committee did make such a recommendation for *push buttons* and parking meter controls, but did not extend to the controls for toilet facilities in the public right -of-way.
 The committee suggests future work to establish a uniform recommendation on reach ranges that accommodate a broader range of persons with disabilities.

+###### X02.3.4.2 Permanent toilet facilities

-**X02.3.4.2 Permanent toilet facilities.** Permanent public toilet facilities in the public right-of-way shall be accessible in accordance with proposed ADAAG Section 603 and shall provide a minimum of 48 inches (1220mm) clearance in front of the water closet.
+Permanent public toilet facilities in the public right-of-way shall be accessible in accordance with proposed ADAAG Section 603 and shall provide a minimum of 48 inches (1220mm) clearance in front of the water closet.

-#### Figure X02.3 B Clearance at Public Toilets
+**Figure X02.3 B Clearance at Public Toilets**

 ![Plan view of a toilet stall with 48-inch clear space shown between the center front of the toilet bowl and the wall opposite.](https://www.access-board.gov/images/guidelines_standards/Streets_Sidewalks/PROW/2.3B.jpg)